robske110/IDDataLogger/docs/docker.md

 `git clone https://github.com/robske110/IDDataLogger.git --recursive && cd ./IDDataLogger/docker`

-Create a .env file in this directory (using .env.example as a basis).
+Create a .env file in the docker directory (using .env.example of the docker directory as a basis).
+Make sure to be in the docker subdirectory!
+The .env file in the root directory IS NOT USED in the docker installation!

 You need to set at least
 `IDDATALOGGER_USERNAME`,